learn-co-students/phrg-mechanics-of-migrations-pca-000/README.md

 ### Active Record Migration Methods: up, down, change

 Here we're creating a class called `CreateArtists` that inherits from ActiveRecord's `ActiveRecord::Migration` module.
+Because the `Gemfile.lock` of this project has specified version `5.2` of `ActiveRecord`, `[5.2]` is passed to `ActiveRecord::Migration`.
+(Note: In other projects, if a different version of `ActiveRecord` is specified, then pass that version instead of `5.2`.)

 Within the class we have an `up` method to define the code to execute when the migration is run and a `down` method to define the code to execute when the migration is rolled back.
 Think of it like "do" and "undo."

 Another method is available to use besides `up` and `down`: `change`, which is more common for basic migrations.